atyryshkina/algorithm-performance-analysis/README.md

 ## Manipulate Data

-Use csv_file_manipulation.ipynb for suggestions on how to view and manipulate csv data with python.
+Use (csv_file_manipulation.ipynb)[csv_file_manipulation.ipynb] for suggestions on how to view and manipulate csv data with python.
 It has examples to inspect the data, delete data, transform data, and combine data.

-A full example of data manipulation can be found finding_outliers.csv
+A full example of data manipulation can be found at (finding_outliers.ipynb)[finding_outliers.ipynb]

 ## Feature Importances with Random Forests